 For any questions regarding submission of proposals, please contact firstname.lastname@example.org.
 You will be notified via email by the end of July 2017 if your submission was accepted.
 All proposals will be kept on file for one year for consideration for future events.
 If accepted, NLC staff will contact you to move forward with planning the session and confirming speakers and moderator.

-City Summit, formerly the Congress of Cities, is the largest gathering of local elected officials and staff in the country and is designed to offer exceptional educational and networking opportunities to increase the effectiveness of local leaders.
-This year, we are expecting more than 3,500 local leaders – both elected and appointed – to join us in Charlotte, NC.
+City Summit, formerly the Congress of Cities, is the largest national conference for all city leaders – elected, appointed and staff.
+This annual convening is designed to offer exceptional training and networking opportunities to increase the effectiveness of local leaders and strengthen American cities and towns.
+This year, we are expecting more than 3,500 local leaders to join us in Charlotte, North Carolina.
 To learn more about City Summit, go to citysummit.nlc.org.

 CLICK HERE TO REGISTER FOR CITY SUMMIT 2017.